ForestAdmin/agent-nodejs/docs/agent-customization/examples/upload-file-to-s3.md

   .replaceFieldWriting('signedAvatar', async (newAvatarFile, context) => {
     if (!newAvatarFile) return {avatar: null};

-    // compute an unique path to avoid colision when uploading the same file twice for a different record. const uniquePath = `owner/${context.record.id}`;
+    // compute an unique path to avoid collision when uploading the same file twice for a different record. const uniquePath = `owner/${context.record.id}`;
     // upload to s3 and get the url const avatar = await s3.upload(parseDataUri(newAvatarFile), uniquePath);